vaithak/Cellular-Automata/README.md

-# Game-Of-Life
+# Cellular Automata
-Simulation of life using Conway's game of life.
+Cellular Automata and Simulation of life using Conway's game.